ramongduraes/example-executable-service/README.md

 value: 19.5
 ```

 That's it!

-## Conclusion

 You should now have a working process-type service published onto SingularityNET!

+## Summary

-If you're already familiar with how to publish SingularityNET services, here's the summary of what changes when dealing with process-type services:
+If you're already familiar with how to publish SingularityNET services, here's a summary of what changes when dealing with process-type services:

 - Make sure your service code has a shebang line (e.g. `#!/usr/bin/env python3`, executable permissions (change that by running `chmod +x SERVICE_CODE`) and the only data it sends to stdout is the returning message defined at the protobuf file;
-- In `service_metadata.json`: specify `--service-type process --encoding json` when running `snet service metadata-init`;
+- Specify `--service-type process` and `--encoding json` when running `snet service metadata-init` or manually change that in `service_metadata.json`;
-- In snetd.config.json: add `"EXECUTABLE_PATH": "PATH_TO_EXECUTABLE"`.
+- Add `"EXECUTABLE_PATH": "PATH_TO_EXECUTABLE"` in `snetd.config.json`.